 Next, comes the process of bringing everything together.

 As you’ve noticed, we’ve used lots of cables and wires..
 That’s why we recommend a case to to pair with your new homemade Fire TV Box.
 Ideally, it should be the right size to fit your modified Fire TV Stick, some cables and the Fire Stick USB hub.

 You could always use an old Apple TV box that you’re not using anymore, but if you don’t have anything on hand, then you should definitely consider the Raspberry Pi case.
 It’s manufactured by Western Digital’s WDLabs and it’s the perfect size to hold a 3.5-inch HDD.
 You can comfortably add an HDD to your setup knowing that there’s ample storage for it.

 The other option to keep all your components in place would be to hot glue them to your device, or to use a sugru.

 Install useful apps for your Fire TV Box

-Now that you have all this space available to you, you can install lots of new useful apps and games that’ll improve your viewing process, including Kodi.
+Now that you have all this space available to you, you can install lots of new useful apps and games that’ll improve your viewing process and modify Amazon Fire Stick, including Kodi.